MahmoudSalah/KORIE/README.md

 This repository hosts the dataset, dataset splits, annotation files, baseline results, and evaluation scripts used in the accompanying manuscript.

+## Samples
+Two sample image/label pairs are provided in `Samples/` to demonstrate the dataset format.

 📌 Key Features
 ✓ Expanding Real-World Dataset